elbosso/rfc3161timestampingserver/README.md

 * `javax.persistence.jdbc.url` - JDBC connection URL for the database persisting generated timestamps
 * `javax.persistence.jdbc.user` - DB user
 * `influx.uri` - URL of the influxdb for the monitoring data
-* `de.elbosso.tools.rfc3161timestampingserver.App.includeFullChain` - Determines if all certificates of the chain are to be included in the response (if set to `true`) or not (otherwise, the default)
+* `de.elbosso.tools.rfc3161timestampingserver.App.includeFullChain` - Determines if all certificates of the chain are to be included in the response (if set to `true`) or not (otherwise, the default).
+Certificates are only included if the request wants them.
+* `de.elbosso.tools.rfc3161timestampingserver.App.includeCRLs` - Determines if CRLs of the included certificates should be included in the response (if set to `true`) or not (otherwise, the default).
+If no certificates are included in the response, no CRLs are
+* included as well - regardless of the value of this configuration item

 Additionally, there are some secrets you also have to provide: